Skip to main content

 Examples:

-Attaches one or more relations to an existing distribution using the ATTACH RELATION clause.
+Attaches one or more tables to an existing distribution using the ATTACH TABLE clause.
 For composite sharding keys, specify multiple column names separated by commas in the DISTRIBUTION KEY clause.

 Examples:

-This command is a shorthand for ALTER DISTRIBUTION ATTACH RELATION.
-It creates a relation and attaches it to a distribution in a single statement.
+This command is a shorthand for ALTER DISTRIBUTION ATTACH TABLE.
+It creates a table and attaches it to a distribution in a single statement.
 The DISTRIBUTED keyword is optional and has no effect on the behavior.
 There are two syntax forms for specifying distribution keys: Parenthesized syntax — column names and optional hash functions are listed inside parentheses:

 Examples: